 Medical Radiography is the art and science of producing medical images using x-radiation.
-X-ray images can be using film or digital media.
-These images are used for routine needs or form part of complex investigations.
-Technologists produce images for the radiologists interpretation to aid in medical diagnoses.
+These images are used for routine diagnostic needs or form part of complex investigations.
+Technologists produce images for a radiologist's interpretation to aid in medical diagnoses.

 BCIT's Medical Radiography program has been designed to integrate the academic environment with the clinical setting.
 The program is 24 continuous months with terms alternating between didatic studies and clinical practicums.
-The program structure supports the philosophy of creating opportunities for students to learn, understand, and then apply the outcomes in real world situations with mentoring and feedback.
+The program structure supports the philosophy of creating opportunities for students to learn, practice, and apply knowledge.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

-Clinical site practicums are assigned using student input and a computer program to generate assignments.
+Clinical site practicums are assigned using student input and a computer program.
 Although student input is used for site assignments, there is no guarantee that students will receive their preferred placements.
-Students are responsible for providing their own transportation and accommodations while on their clinical practicum.
+Students are responsible for providing their own transportation and accommodations while on the clinical practicum.

-The hospitals listed below provide opportunities for your clinical training.
+The hospitals listed below provide opportunities for clinical training.

 The healthcare system is establishing new responsibilities of care and treatment.
 Entering the Medical Radiography field means that you are prepared for lifelong learning as your chosen career continues to change.
 Opportunities exist for graduates to continue training into imaging specialties such as Magnetic Resonance Imaging (MRI) or management.
 Graduates can also migrate into equipment sales, research and educational roles.